 With this account, clients can organize for SEPA online transfers in and out.

-Fidor bank is based in Germany and operates in EU and allows innovation through new products and services centered on Fintech.
+Fidor bank is based in Germany and operates in the EU, allowing for innovation through new products and services centered on Fintech.
 They currently offer what they refer to as cryptocurrency-as-a-service featuring crypto-related investing and trading areas "transforming into new crypto brokerage solutions, tailored to your needs."
 It tags itself as the oldest fintech bank and one, due to that, that has a strong expertise in crypto-related topics.

 Fidor supports ICO accounts called Fidor ICO account where a corporate or startup can open the account to support their ICO.
 The Fidor Exchange Account interacts with cryptocurrencies.
 They, however, allow regulated crypto services on our accounts, natures on-boarding, etc. The Fidor account allows conversion of cryptocurrency into real money for ICO holders as well as an API access.
 The Fidor Exchange account is a corporate bank account for crypto exchanges also with an API access.